houdiniproject/houdini/README.md

 You'll want to run the next commands as root or via sudo.
 You could do this by typing `sudo /bin/sh` running the commands from there.

 TIP: this is the root shell.
 There's no restrictions on what you do here so be careful!
+In an Ubuntu 18.04 environment, change "postgresql-11" below to "postgresql-10" .

 ```bash
 apt update
 apt install curl -yy